makersacademy/news-summary-challenge/README.md

 As a busy politician,
 So I can search what I want to read about,
 I can specify a search query on the page and get articles matching this search

-As a busy politician,
-So I can quickly read through the essential of today's stories, I can see a summarised version of of the article

-As a busy politician,
-Just in case my laptop breaks,
-I can read the site comfortably on my phone

-As a busy politician,
-So I make my news reading more fun,
-I can see whizzy animations in the app

 ```

 ## References